weberlab-hhu/Helixer/README.md

 | invertebrate                                                        | invertebrate_v0.3_m_0100.h5 | 2022/12/30                        |

 ### Acquire models
-The best models for all lineages are best downloaded by running.
+The best models for all lineages are best downloaded by running:

 ```bash
 # the models will be at /home/<user>/.local/share/Helixer/models